jon-jacky/Piety/BRANCH.md

   jobs.
 Just run *edsel* and two timestamp tasks.  *frame*: Set cursor column correctly during tasking by using *console.move_to_point*.

-- May 2022. *frame*, *textframe*: Revise, generalize *insert* function so we can remove *insert_other*, now unnecessary.
+- May 2022. *buffer*, *frame*, *textframe*: To better support tasking, revise, generalize *insert* function so we can remove *insert_other*, now unnecessary.

+  *edo*: In *T* function, redirect *stderr* and *stdout* to editor buffer.
+  Error output still not appearing, see also Feb 2021 below.

-  *baremachine.md*: Finish writeup on approaches to running Piety on a bare machine.
+  *doc/baremachine.md*: Finish writeup on approaches to running Python without an operating system.

-- April 2022. *Piety/README.md*: Finish total rewrite for better accuracy, style, and organization, description of current state of the project, roadmap.
+- April 2022. *Piety/README.md*: Finish complete rewrite for better
+  accuracy, style, and organization, with a current description of the state of the project and a roadmap.

 Branches recently merged into *master*: